Danielle-Respes/Northpeak-Descent-Cross-Platform-Intrusion-Sentinel-KQL-2026/kql-learning-log.md

 # KQL Learning Log

-Running record of the KQL I'm learning on this hunt.
+My running log as I learn KQL on this hunt: the operators that clicked, the ones that bit me, and the patterns starting to stick.
 AI is my syntax tutor; the analysis is mine.

 ## Syntax learned